If you’re a blogger, novelist or freelance writer, you need to think about your work in terms of craft.

 17. Start writing immediately when you sit down at your desk

 It’s tempting to check the weather to see what’s going on in the news before you start writing.
 But you should be disciplined enough to resist the tantalizing allure of digital distractions and start writing as soon as you sit down at your desk.

-Keep up this discipline for a long enough and your talents will make way for you.
+Keep up this discipline for long enough and your talents will make way for you.

 18. Follow a regular schedule and diet

 This rule is the hardest one to respect.
 As writers, we love hedonism, adventure, and the bohemian lifestyle.
 After all, isn’t life about getting as much as you possibly can from each moment?

 But life is also about taking on a responsibility, making a sacrifice, and leading a life that will contribute something valuable to society.
-Taking on the burden of responsibility gives meaning to your life as well as pride that you can accomplish something that no ordinary person could.
+Taking on the burden of responsibility gives meaning to your life as well as the pride that you can accomplish something that no ordinary person could.